-The ber_bin and per_bin options are equivalent with the ber and per options with the difference that the generated encoding/decoding functions take advantage of the bit syntax, which in most cases increases the performance considerably.
-The result from encoding is a list (mayby nested) with Erlang terms, including binaries.
-Note that the erlang virtual machine that will execute the generated code must be of version R7 or higher.
+The ber\bin and per\bin options are equivalent with the ber and per options with the difference that the generated encoding/decoding functions take advantage of the bit syntax, which in most cases increases the performance considerably.
+The result from encoding is a binary or a list (mayby nested) with Erlang terms, including binaries.

 der By this option the Distinguished Encoding Rule (DER) is chosed.
-DER is regarded as a specialized variant of the BER encoding rule, therefore the der option only makes sense when the ber or ber_bin option is used.
+DER is regarded as a specialized variant of the BER encoding rule, therefore the der option only makes sense when the ber or ber\bin option is used.
 This option sometimes adds sorting and value checks when encoding, which implies a slower encoding.
 The decoding rutines are the same as for ber.

-compact_bit_string Makes it possible to use a compact notation for values of the BIT STRING type in Erlang.
+compact\bit\string Makes it possible to use a compact notation for values of the BIT STRING type in Erlang.
 The notation: